 Receiving Data Setup

-Addressing Type – We can select between Modbus 984, Modbus Hex and Click Addressing.
-Our application will use Modbus 984 addressing which is pattened after the Modicon PLC addressing.
+Addressing Type – We can select between Modbus 984, Modbus Hex, and Click Addressing.
+Our application will use Modbus 984 addressing which is patterned after the Modicon PLC addressing.
 This is supported in many devices.

 Starting Slave Address – This is the address that we wish to read from the remote slave device (Solo Temperature Controller) When we selected the Modbus function code to read the holding registers it limits the address that we can enter into this location for this function code.
 (400001 to 465535)